Electrostat-Lab/AVR-Sandbox/README.md

+# Archived in the migration process to [Electrostatics-Sandbox](https://github.com/Electrostat-Lab/Electrostatic-Sandbox).
 # <img src="https://user-images.githubusercontent.com/60224159/178119492-91d3cc70-a88f-4b9a-94a0-ca7b68b1d861.png" width="180" height="85"> AVR-Sandbox

 This repository lists down some useful testcases and common logical algorithms using `AVR-CORE` that are widely used in the field of hardware development and embedded systems.